meatpiHQ/wican-fw/README.md

 Integrating WiCAN into your setup is straightforward and economical, requiring either customised shields for your ESP-32 module or merely jumper wires.
 With minimal expense, you can significantly enhance your system's capabilities.

 ## Code Customization
+To make the baud rate compatible with the dev-kit we changed it from 3000000 to 4000000.
+Refer the file: []
 ## Setup Guide

 ## Configuration
 ### WiFi/CAN Configuration